 One fact you should be aware of is that the market depth frequently changes within seconds.
 So the visualization might be of help and be an excellent alternative to looking to a standard DOM.

-Keep in mind: Subscribers to Bookmap (Global and Global+ for futures and stocks) do also need a separate data feed.
+The price for the platform itself is fair and the monthly subscription is the best way to start with.
+Keep in mind though, subscribers to Bookmap (Global and Global+ for futures and stocks) do also need a separate data feed.

-Pro-Tip: As mentioned above, Bookmap is compatible with Interactive Brokers.
+Bookmap review pro-tip: As mentioned above, Bookmap is compatible with Interactive Brokers.
 If you are going to use IB as data source, then you should be aware about the fact that they use filtered market data.
 Bookmap can only display the data the source provides.
+Make sure that your data is accurate.
+Also ask the Bookmap team for a discount, they often provide discounts of up to 50% off.